chris-german/WiSER-Reproducibility/README.md

 ### Instructions

 Each subfolder in the github repository links to certain sections of the paper (Simulations, Women's Health Study, ACCORD, Twitter/Stock data).
-These each contain jupyter notebook that go step-by-step through the workflow of the paper, starting from cleaning the data to analyzing the data.
-Once you have access to the data, you can run these notebooks with the data and it will produce the results seen in the paper.
+These each contain jupyter notebooks with extensions `.ipynb` that go step-by-step through the workflow of the analyses presented in the paper, starting from downloading the data (when applicable), to cleaning the data, to analyzing the data.
+Once you have access to the data sets that require researcher requests, you can run these notebooks with the data and it will produce the results seen in the paper.

-**note**: In order to run Julia in a jupyter notebook, you must install Julia then run the following in Julia:
+**Note**: In order to run Julia in a jupyter notebook, you must install Julia and the IJulia package.
+After downloading and launching Julia, IJulia can be installed and Jupyter notebook can be launched by running the following code in Julia:

 ```
 using Pkg